marklumba/jegs-individual-products-scraping-project/README.md

-# Jegs Individual and Application Parts Scraper
+# Jegs Scraper for Individual and Application Parts

 A comprehensive web scraping solution for extracting Bestop automotive parts data from Jegs.com, including both vehicle application data and detailed product specifications.